Glasgow Mid Argyll: 2025 season

 The men's second team finished bottom of the MOWI South Division 1, winning only 2 league games in the season.
 The second team fared better in cup competition, winning the Bullough Cup following a 3-1 victory in the final over Lochside Rovers in Strachur.

+Alan MacRae departed as manager at the end of 2025, as well as star player Calum McLay who transferred to Kingussie.
+The management team for 2026 was confirmed as Nick Lavin and Ross Brown.

 GMA ladies

 The women's team won the Valerie Fraser trophy (the women's Camanachd Cup) in 2003 against Gengarry B, then again in 2006 for the 2nd time but lost out on winning the national league title to Glengarry.
 In 2007, they won the National first Division and Second Division, becoming the first team ever to win both leagues.
 They achieved this feat in terms of the Cups as well in 2015 when they won both the Valerie Fraser and the Challenge Cup on the same day.
+They reached the Mowi Valerie Fraser Cup final again in 2024 under the management of Graeme MacDiarmid, whilst their 2nd team won the South Division in 2025.
+The 2025 Shinty/Camogie international saw several GMA players receive international caps, with Ali MacVicar, Beth MacLellan and Rachel McCafferty all called up for a team managed by GMA men's player Ross Brown, and assisted by stalwarts Laura McCafferty and Katie Drain.
+At the Camanachd Association awards the following month, Ali MacVicar was named WCA Player of the Year.

 Youth

 The club is affiliated with several youth teams round Glasgow, Milngavie & Bearsden (who won the Under-14 National Development Trophy in 2007 and 2009), Meadowburn Bishopbriggs, Bunsgoil Ghàidhlig Ghleann Dail, and Sgoil Ghàidhlig Ghlaschu AKA The Glasgow Gaels.